grimace87/Stitchy/README.md

 - This project has currently only been tested (minimally) on 64-bit Windows using nightly Rust and the GNU toolchain, i.e. `nightly-x86_64-pc-windows-gnu`.
 Testing the MSVC toolchain, as well as the GNU toolchain on Linux, is likely to come soon.

-### Future Plans

-Here are some things I would like to add in the near future:

-- More unit tests to test the tool's various arguments